-With more than 20,000 people, including 14,000 athletes and officials, residing at the Asian Games in Jakarta, Malaysia, it was imperative a constant flow of water reached all floors and apartments of the seven high-rise accommodation blocks in the athletes’ village.
+With more than 20,000 people, including 14,000 athletes and officials, residing at the Asian Games in Jakarta, Indonesia, it was imperative a constant flow of water reached all floors and apartments of the seven high-rise accommodation blocks in the athletes’ village.

 Organisers of the 2018 Games wanted to ensure the water supply to each and every apartment in the accommodation blocks at Kemayoran, Jakarta had a constant supply during peak periods.